Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 # 4. Network Systems.md

+## What is Restful API
+RESTful APIs are architectural guidelines for designing networked applications.
+They rely on stateless, client-server communication, where operations are performed using standard HTTP methods.
+For managing a blog, RESTful APIs provide endpoints for creating (POST), deleting (DELETE), updating (PATCH or PUT), and querying (GET) blog posts.
+Each operation targets a specific resource, identified by a URL, and uses the appropriate HTTP method to convey the action.
+For updates, PUT replaces an entire resource, while PATCH modifies parts of it, making PATCH more suitable for updates where only a few fields change.
+This approach to API design promotes scalability, simplicity, and flexibility.

+## HTTP Requests Types
+Understanding HTTP requests is essential for web development, as they are the primary method used by clients to communicate with servers.
+Below, we break down the four main types of HTTP requests, each serving a distinct purpose.

+### GET
+**Purpose:** Retrieve data from the server.
+**Use Case:** A typical use of the GET request is fetching a webpage or querying an API to get specific data.
+For instance, when a user accesses a blog, a GET request is sent to retrieve the content from the server.

+### POST
+**Purpose:** Submit data to the server.
+**Use Case:** POST requests are commonly used when submitting form data or uploading a file.
+For example, when a user signs up on a website, the information they enter is sent to the server using a POST request.

+### PUT
+**Purpose:** Update existing data on the server.
+**Use Case:** PUT requests are used when updating records that already exist.
+For example, changing your profile information on a social media site typically involves a PUT request to update the server with the new data.

+### DELETE
+**Purpose:** Remove existing data from the server.
+**Use Case:** DELETE requests are utilized to delete resources.
+For instance, if a user decides to delete their account, a DELETE request would be sent to remove their data from the server.

+## Frequently Used HTTP Header Fields

+### General Headers

+- **Accept**
+  Specifies the MIME types that the client is willing to receive.
+Used to inform the server about the type of content the client can process.
+For example, `Accept: text/html` indicates that the client prefers HTML content.

+- **Content-Type**
+  Indicates the MIME type of the body of the request or response.
+This header is critical in both `POST` and `PUT` requests to inform the server about the data being sent.
+For example, `Content-Type: application/json` tells the server that the request body is a JSON string.

+### Client-to-Server Headers

+- **Authorization**
+  Contains credentials for authenticating the client to the server.
+This header is often used in scenarios where access control is required.
+An example value might be `Authorization: Bearer <token>`, which represents a token-based authentication scheme.

+- **Cookie**
+  Sends stored HTTP cookies previously sent by the server with the `Set-Cookie` header.
+This is essential for managing user sessions.
+An example is `Cookie: session_token=abc123`, which might be used to maintain session state.

+### Negotiation Headers

+- **Accept-Charset**
+  Details the character sets the client is capable of understanding, like `UTF-8` or `ISO-8859-1`.
+An example use might be `Accept-Charset: UTF-8`, indicating the client prefers UTF-8 encoded characters.

+- **Accept-Encoding**
+  Lists the encoding types the client can decode.
+Common encodings include gzip and deflate.
+A typical example is `Accept-Encoding: gzip, deflate`, suggesting that the client can handle these content encodings to reduce data size during transmission.

+- **Accept-Language**
+  Specifies the preferred natural languages of the client, such as English or Spanish.
+This is useful for localizing content.
+For example, `Accept-Language: en-US` denotes that the client prefers American English.

+### Connection Management

+- **Connection**
+  Controls whether the network connection stays open or closes after the current transaction completes.
+Commonly used directives include `keep-alive` and `close`.
+For instance, `Connection: keep-alive` keeps the connection open for multiple requests.

+- **Content-Length**
+  The size of the request or response body in octets (8-bit bytes).
+This is necessary for the server to know the amount of data being transferred.
+For example, `Content-Length: 348` indicates that the body of the request contains 348 bytes.

+### Informational Headers

+- **Cache-Control**
+  Provides directives for caching mechanisms in requests and responses.
+This can specify directives like `no-cache` or `max-age=3600`, which controls the caching behavior of the client and intermediate proxies.

+- **Referer**
+  Indicates the URL of the previous web page from which a link to the currently requested page was followed.
+This header is often used for logging, optimization, and security purposes.
+For example, `Referer: http://www.example.com` helps the server understand the navigation flow of users.

 ## HTTP Status Codes
 ### 1xx: Informational
 - **100 Continue**: Indicates that the initial part of a request has been received and the client should continue with the request.